Operating Heavy Equipment Safely

 - Wheel loaders

-These are only a few examples of the various types of power equipment available.
+These are only a few examples of the various types of heavy equipment available.
 New types of machinery are continually being invented as technology progresses and industries expand.

 What Do Heavy Equipment Operators Do?

-Operators can specialize in a single machinery type or have experience running a variety of heavy equipment.
-Heavy equipment operators are in charge of inspecting equipment, adhering to safety precautions, and completing duties in accordance with project plans and specifications.
+On a typical day, they’re in charge of inspecting the equipment, adhering to safety precautions, and completing tasks in accordance with project plans and specifications.
 They may also be responsible for routine maintenance and repairs.

 Benefits of Heavy Equipment Operator Certification

-Whether you are interested in becoming an operator or an experienced operator looking to further your career, completing a heavy equipment training program provides significant professional benefits.
-Here are some of the most notable:
+Whether you are interested in starting a career as an operator or you’re an experienced operator looking to advance, completing heavy equipment training can provide significant professional benefits.

-- Job Satisfaction: Research shows heavy equipment operators are also highly satisfied with their jobs, citing good income, perks, demanding work, and the satisfaction of witnessing the physical consequences of their efforts.
+Research shows heavy equipment operators are also highly satisfied with their jobs, citing good income and satisfying work with concrete results.